ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     - Within the `spec` section, you see the empty parameter `selfSigned`.
 This means that this issuer is of the simplest type you can have, the self-signed one. **It is not trusted by browsers**, but it is enough to generate certificates that you can use within your own local or home network.

-4. Issue a certificate with the root CA in `resources/homelab.cloud-root-ca-tls.certificate.cert-manager.yaml`:
+4. Issue a certificate with the self-signed root CA issuer in `resources/homelab.cloud-root-ca-tls.certificate.cert-manager.yaml`:

     ~~~yaml
     # Certificate for root CA